Aeolis quadrangle: Mars Science Laboratory discoveries

+A research team analyzed microscopic iron oxide crystals in rocks examined by the Curiosity rover by comparing the crystallographic properties with laboratory experiments.
+They found that shape of the crystals indicates the formation mechanism.
+The authors argue that a measured transition in the crystal properties coincides with the ancient climate change.
+The rover's Chemistry and Minerology (CheMin) instrument was used in the study.
+The mineral, hematite, showed different crystallite sizes at different elevations, being less than 10 nanometers in size at higher elevations but reaching up to 65 nanometers at lower ones.
+The larger sizes further down may have been a result of a process known as Ostwald ripening, where smaller crystals dissolve and contribute to the growth of larger ones.
+Despite Mars's climate becoming colder, conditions in buried rocks were warm and wet conditions were present for extended periods, potentially maintaining habitable conditions.

 Inverted relief

 Some places on Mars show inverted relief.
 In these locations, a stream bed may be a raised feature, instead of a valley.
 The inverted former stream channels may be caused by the deposition of large rocks or due to cementation.
 In either case erosion would erode the surrounding land but leave the old channel as a raised ridge because the ridge will be more resistant to erosion.
-An image below, taken with HiRISE shows sinuous ridges that may be old channels that have become inverted.

 Fretted terrain

 Parts of the Aeolis quadrangle contain fretted terrain which is characterized by cliffs, mesas, buttes, and straight-walled canyons.
 It contains scarps or cliffs that are 1 to 2 km in height.